La Jolla Playhouse: Programs

+La Jolla Playhouse is nationally renowned for the development of new work.
+In addition to a robust commissioning program and ongoing workshops and readings, the Playhouse annually hosts programs that foster the development of new plays and musicals, such as the DNA New Work Series, which offers playwrights and directors the opportunity to develop a script from its earliest stages; the popular and widely acclaimed Without Walls (WOW) series of immersive and site-inspired work; as well as the Veterans Playwriting Workshop, Latinx New Play Festival and biennial Director Fellowship.

-La Jolla Playhouse provides a number of Learning & Engagement opportunities for children, teens, and adults interested in theatre arts, both as performers and behind-the-scenes.
-In addition, the Performance Outreach Program (POP Tour) annually brings a professional, world-premiere production to schools, libraries, and community centers throughout San Diego.
-There are additional summer theater opportunities through the La Jolla Playhouse Conservatory, student matinees, teen council, and many other in-school workshops and classes.
+La Jolla Playhouse also offers a number Learning & Engagement opportunities for children, teens, and adults interested in theatre, both on and off the stage.
+The Performance Outreach Program (POP Tour) annually brings a professional, world-premiere production to schools, libraries, and community centers throughout San Diego.
+There are also opportunities for youth through the La Jolla Playhouse Conservatory, student matinees, teen council, and numerous school workshops and classes.

 Page to Stage

-La Jolla Playhouse began the Page to Stage Play Development Program in 2001 to facilitate the development of new plays and musicals, offering audiences the rare opportunity to experience the "birth" of a play and take part in its evolution.
+La Jolla Playhouse began the "Page to Stage Play Development Program" in 2001 to facilitate the development of new plays and musicals, offering audiences the rare opportunity to experience the "birth" of a play and take part in its evolution.
 As a Page to Stage workshop, a production will feature minimal sets and costumes, and will be revised throughout its entire process, including performances.
 After the performance, audience feedback sessions will provide insight and suggestion for both the creative team and the actors.
 In the 22 years since the program began, two Page to Stage Productions have gone on to win Tony Awards.
 Doug Wright's I Am My Own Wife won the 2004 Pulitzer Prize for Drama and Tony Awards for Best Play and Best Leading Actor in a Play (Jefferson Mays); and Billy Crystal's 700 Sundays, a 2004 Page to Stage Production, won the 2005 Tony Award for Special Theatrical Event.